 Ogden Dunes is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Ogden Dunes’s overall crime rate is lower than average for the country.

-In Ogden Dunes, a lot of people use the train to get to work every day though Ogden Dunes is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Ogden Dunes has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Ogden Dunes in 2022 was $77,428, which is wealthy relative to Indiana and the nation.
 This equates to an annual income of $309,712 for a family of four.